Post-Baccalaureate Certificate Academic Policies

 6. If this is a second offence, the Dean of the School of Educational Research and Innovation consults with the Chief Academic Affairs Officer on the appropriate consequence for the student.

-The post-baccalaureate certificate is a fully online post-baccalaureate certificate program, with an optional two-day residency component of the Capstone course.
+The post-baccalaureate certificate is a fully online post-baccalaureate certificate program.
 Opportunities for engagement are offered both synchronously and asynchronously.
-Graduate and Professional students enrolled at Landmark College are expected to be engaged productively and consistently in the academic program.
+Students enrolled at Landmark College are expected to be engaged productively and consistently in the academic program.
 Specific expectations for academic engagement are defined in the course syllabus.
 Patterns of academic engagement include:

 • Logging into the learning management system hosting the course on a weekly basis.